• lately

 Awards and honors include:

-• Dance film "Milez" has been accepted into eleven 2022-2023 film festivals nationwide, including Dance on Camera Festival at Lincoln Center in New York City.
-Received the Local Favorite Award at the 2022 Austin Dance Festival.
+• Dance film "Milez" featured in eleven 2022-2023 film festivals nationwide, including Dance on Camera Festival (New York City) and Dance Camera West (Los Angeles).
+Received the Virtuosic Editing Award at Capitol D.C.
+Fest (Washington D.C.) and Local Favorite Award at Austin Dance Festival in 2022.

 • Artistic Director Stephanie Patrick received the 2019 nomination for the Austin Chronicle's Best Choreographer/Dancer.